beatricemacchia/beatricemacchia/README.md

-### Hi there 👋
+## Hi there 👋

 I am Beatrice, I am italian and I have a Bachelor Degree in **Mathematics for Engineering** and a Master's Degree in **Data Science and Engineering** at Politecnico di Torino.
 I love coding and traveling!
 Always looking for new ⚡opportunities⚡.

-### Projects
+## Projects

-[Question Answering with BERTserini] (https://github.com/beatricemacchia/QuestionAnswering): An end-to-end open-domain Question Answering system.
+- [Question Answering with BERTserini]: An end-to-end open-domain Question Answering system.
 It integrates a BERT reader with the open-source Anserini information retrieval toolkit.

+[Question Answering with BERTserini]: https://github.com/beatricemacchia/QuestionAnswering

 <!--
 **beatricemacchia/beatricemacchia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.